NicolasMeseguer/Slurm-Scripts/README.md

 # Slurm-Scripts
-Contains all the recipes for SLURM Workload Manager
+Contains all the cookbook recipes for SLURM Workload Manager

+Most of this scripts are related with MGPUSim benchmarks, you can see MGPUSim [here](https://gitlab.com/ditec-umu/mgpusim/-/tree/nico_debugi).